Alfresco/alfresco-sdk/docs/jrebel.md

 COPY libjrebel64.so /libjrebel64.so
 ```
 3. Modify the file `docker/docker-compose.yml` to change the `CATALINA_OPTS` environment property to use the JRebel agent and the remote plugin.
 Add the
-command to avoid executing Tomcat with the Security Manager:
+command to avoid executing Tomcat with the Security Manager enabled (it makes the hot reloading tools to fail):
 ```
 sample-project-acs:
     image: alfresco-content-services-sample-project:development